Special 1TL Type escort carrier: Design and description

-The concept of the class was similar to British merchant aircraft carrier.
+The concept of the class was similar to the British merchant aircraft carrier.
 The class consisted of two oil tankers of that were modified by the Navy to provide minimal anti-submarine air cover for convoys going from Southeast Asia to the Japanese homeland.
 The conversion consisted of fitting a full-length flight deck, a small hangar, and a single elevator.
 An island and catapults were not installed.
 The only other change was the rerouting of the boiler uptakes to the aft starboard side where they discharged in a typical downward-facing funnel.

 The ships had a length of 160.5 m overall and 150 m between perpendiculars.
 They had a beam of 20 m at the waterline and a mean draft of 9.1 m.
 They displaced 11989 t at standard load.

 The Shimane Maru-class ships were fitted with a single geared steam turbine set with a total of 8600 shp.
 It drove one propeller shaft using steam provided by two boilers.
 The ships had a designed speed of 18.5 kn and a range of 10000 nmi at 10 kn.

 The flight deck was 508 ft 6 in long and had a maximum width of 75 ft 6 in.
 The hangar, built on top of the well deck, was served by a single elevator from the flight deck.
 It had a capacity of a dozen aircraft.